facebook/docusaurus/website/docs/lifecycle-apis.md

     In loadContent, it loads the doc Markdown files based on the specified directory in options (defaulting to docs).
     In contentLoaded, for each doc Markdown file, a route is created: /doc/installation, /doc/getting-started, etc.
  -->

+## Example

+Mind model for a presumptious plugin implementation.

 ```jsx
 const DEFAULT_OPTIONS = {